attack-monkey/Lean-Functional-Typescript/README.md

 Wrapping Impurities
 ===================

-Pure Macros that wrap Impure Macros can be thought of as an integration to the Impure World outside of our otherwise Pure Program.
+Pure Actions that wrap Impure Actions can be thought of as an integration to the Impure World outside of our otherwise Pure Program.
-Writing Pure Macros to wrap your own Impure code - should be avoided, and instead Impure code should be re-written to be Pure.
+Writing Pure Actions to wrap your own Impure code - should be avoided, and instead Impure code should be re-written to be Pure.
 The only impurities that should be wrapped are native impurities and third-party impurities.

 Immutable Operations